 - Number of employees: Over 2,75,000

-Nestle is the parent company of Nescafe and it is one of the most successful companies in the world and is well known for offering a variety of products, one of them being Nescafe.
+Nestle is the parent company of Nescafe, one of the most successful companies in the world.
+It is well known for offering various products, including Nescafe.
 Nescafe has developed a lot over the years and is touted as the market leader in the instant coffee industry.

-The history of Nescafe can be traced as far back as 1930 when its coffee specialist Max Mergenthaler and his team were asked to produce high quality coffee that could be prepared by simply adding hot water, yet retain its natural aroma.
-It then took nearly 8 years of research in their Swiss laboratories until they finally managed to get the solution in 1938.
+The history of Nescafe can be traced back to 1930 when its coffee specialist, Max Mergenthaler, and his team were asked to produce high-quality coffee that could be prepared by simply adding hot water yet retain its natural aroma.
+It then took nearly eight years of research in their Swiss laboratories until they finally managed to get the solution in 1938.

 The final product was called Nescafe, a portmanteau of the names Nestle and Café.
-However, the instant coffee did not become an instant success in Europe due to World War II.
-It was immediately exported to other countries like Great Britain, France and the U.S.A.
-It later on became a huge success in the United States and its fame spread further to Europe.
-By 1950’s people was flocking coffee shops for the product.
+However, instant coffee did not become an instant success in Europe due to World War II.
+It was immediately exported to Great Britain, France, and the U.S.A.
+It later became a massive success in the United States, spreading its fame to Europe.
+By the 1950s, people were flocking to coffee shops for the product.

-Later in 1965, Nescafe introduced its Gold Blend version which was a huge improvement on the original Nescafe which used carbon-dioxide as a preservative.
-The Gold Blend brand was made of freeze-dried soluble coffee granules.
-And in the 1960, another brand called Taster’s choice was unveiled.
-Over the years, the company has produced a number of brands under the umbrella name, Nescafe.
-The following is the full list of the brands
+Later, in 1965, Nescafe introduced its Gold Blend version, significantly improving the original Nescafe, which used carbon dioxide as a preservative.
+The Nescafe Gold Blend brand was made of freeze-dried soluble coffee granules.
+In 1960, another brand called Taster’s Choice was unveiled.
+Over the years, the company has produced several brands named Nescafe.
+The following is the complete list of the brands.

 - Nescafé Original